If a tree falls in the forest and no one is there to hear it, does it make a noise?

 But, for argument’s sake, let’s assume for a second that the economy was booming in Las Vegas.
 Would that suddenly make the NHL a more viable option?
 I personally don’t think it would at all.
 Hockey is a non-entity in Nevada.
 In many hotel’s sports books, the odds aren’t even posted on the main board with the other “big four” sports.
 Instead, hockey fans who want to put a little money on their teams while having a drink have to walk over and get an NHL sheet stating the odds.
 Of course, these odds don’t account for line movement because they are not digital on the book’s boards.
 But forget that, when the NHL teams start playing (usually at 4 Pacific Time daily) they are rarely on the book’s televisions.
 If they are, they are put on a corner television or the smallest televisions the book’s have.
 In short, no one bets on hockey, no one demands for hockey to be on television or put more simply—no one cares about hockey in Las Vegas.
 Monday through Friday is NBA and College Basketball betting season and the weekends are totally dominated by Football (both college and professional).
 Hockey is a non-factor and to think that people would leave the strip to go and watch a hockey game they don’t care about, to me, is a complete misunderstanding of the market.

 So, basically we’ve established that no one cares about hockey in Las Vegas and we have not even broached the topic of NHL betting should the league decide Las Vegas is a viable market.
-You would have to assume that if Commissioner Bettman moved to a team to Nevada that he would push for an agreement from the casinos to not allow for NHL betting in Clark County.
+You would have to assume that if Commissioner Bettman moved to a team to Nevada that he would push for an agreement from the casinos on the Nektan casinos list to not allow for NHL betting in Clark County.
 For the purposes of this article, we will assume the casinos would agree to that; but then how do you raise awareness of the game?
 As much as you want to believe there are sports fans in Vegas, the classic saying is “my favourite team is the one I bet on.”
 Is that mindset going to suddenly change?
 I don’t think so.